-The Group delivers the best quality produce by exporting and locally distributing all kinds of fruits and vegetables and other agri-products such as bananas, mangoes, coconut water and puree.
+The Group delivers the best quality produce by exporting and locally distributing all kinds of fruits and vegetables and other fresh produce fruits and vegetables and other agri-products such as bananas, mangoes, coconut water and puree.
 The performance obligation of the Group is satisfied at a point in time upon delivery and sale of the goods.